map of germany

 Dates & Deadlines

-The program runs from early June through late July.
-You can find the exact dates on the IES website.
+The programs run from approximately early June through mid July.
+You can find the exact dates on the IES websites Language and Culture and Internship.

 Application